-7 of the Most Popular NFT Projects to Know About
+7 of the most popular NFT projects to know about

 These punks come in special background colours that enable buyers to know about the status of the digital asset.
 A red background denotes that it’s for sale, while those with purple background signify bids are ongoing for the character.
 However, if the background colour is blue, the punk is not for sale.

-The CryptoPunk sold at the highest price was an alien avatar worth USD 7.58 million.
+The CryptoPunk sold at the highest price was an alien avatar worth US$7.58 million.

 American rappers Jay-Z and Snoop Dog, along with tennis player Serena Williams, are some of the famous CryptoPunk NFT holders.